-Why Don’t We Have a COVID Vaccine for Pets?
+Why don’t we have a COVID vaccine for pets?

 Zoetis pivoted, deciding to repurpose one of its dog vaccines for mink ones.
 (Several other teams are also developing mink vaccines, and Russia has already approved a shot for all carnivores, including mink, and has reportedly started administering it to animals.)

 Studies in mink are ongoing, but when word got out about Zoetis’ work, zoos came calling.
-Some of their animals — including gorillas, tigers and snow leopards — had already caught the virus, and they wanted to give the mink vaccine a whirl.
+Some of their animals — including gorillas, tigers and snow leopards — had already caught the virus, and they wanted to give the mink vaccine a try.

 “We got a huge number of requests,” Kumar said.